asc3t1c/YouTubeOops/README.md

 # NOTE
 I will respond as soon as I can.
 Best Regards
-- Email: `venvaropt@gmail.com` - to receive your key, and support
+- Email: `venvaropt@gmail.com` - to receive your key after paying, and support
 - Include your **key** and **HWID** for faster support.

 ---